HOLDING EMPLOYERS ACCOUNTABLE SINCE 1985

 The law prohibiting this type of harassment can include demeaning treatment which is not of a “sexual” nature.
 For example, the law could protect a woman who is treated disrespectfully by a boss who shows favoritism toward male employees; or a gay man who is ridiculed because of his sexual orientation.
 Scott has represented many men and women who have been harassed due to their gender or sexual orientation, as well as those who have been sexually harassed and those who have been made to endure continuous, sexually inappropriate advances.

-Scott has represented hundreds of executives, mid-level managers, physicians, banking executives, sales persons, and others who have been terminated and offered a proposed severance agreement in exchange for signing a Release of Claims.
-Often, Scott has assisted his clients in obtaining more favorable severance terms, including greater lump sum payments, extended periodic payments, greater deferred compensation, extended benefits, and the like.
-Recently, Scott helped a terminated CEO recover more than $900,000 after he had been abruptly terminated without any severance.
-The employer initially had attempted to coerce Scott’s client into accepting only a tiny fraction of the severance amount provided in his written employment agreement, and then declined to pay him anything when Scott’s client refused to buckle under.
+Scott has represented hundreds of CEOs, COOs, CFOs, CIOs and other executives, mid-level managers, physicians, banking executives, salespersons, and others who have been terminated and offered a proposed severance agreement in exchange for signing a Release of Claims.
+Scott has often assisted his clients by obtaining fairer, more favorable severance terms, including greater lump sum payments, extended periodic payments, greater deferred compensation, extended health benefits, and the like.
+Scott helped one senior executive of a major financial firm recover more than $10 million in deferred compensation after being wrongly coerced into resigning after 20 years of employment.
+Scott also recently helped a terminated CEO recover more than $900,000 after he had been abruptly terminated without any severance, based on unsubstantiated rumors.

-During the past three decades, Scott has negotiated scores of severance packages on behalf of executives and others, and has helped many men and women obtain favorable employment contracts.
+During the past three decades, Scott has negotiated hundreds of severance packages on behalf of medical doctors, corporate officers and key executives, human resource professionals, and other key employees, and he has helped many men and women obtain favorable employment contracts.
 He also has helped numerous employees negotiate challenges involving non-compete agreements.

 Scott has assisted employers in drafting employee handbooks, and he has assisted employees to help them understand and comply with the terms of their employee handbooks.

-Scott frequently assists executives, mid-level managers, physicians, banking professionals, sales persons and others who have been terminated, or who have otherwise ended their employment and need to deal with a non-compete agreement.
-Often the non-compete agreements are at least partially invalid, or can be modified by negotiation.
+Scott frequently assists executives, mid-level managers, physicians, banking professionals, human resource professionals, salespersons and others who have been terminated, or who have otherwise ended their employment and need to deal with a non-compete agreement.
+Often, the non-compete agreements are at least partially invalid, or can be modified by negotiation.
 The goal, of course, is to allow the client to work as freely as possible without being unduly restricted by the non-compete agreement.
-In 2017, Scott assisted a high-level sales executive who had been earning in excess of $300,000 annually, who was terminated for alleged performance issues.
+Scott recently assisted a sales executive who had been earning in excess of $300,000 who was terminated for alleged performance issues.
 Scott’s client had signed a two-year non-compete agreement with her employer which would have severely limited her re-employment options.
 Scott was able to negotiate a release from the non-compete agreement without having to file suit.

-This is as very active area of the law.
-Unfortunately, employers often retaliate against employees who have used FMLA leave, or they interfere with an employee’s plans to use FMLA leave.
-Scott has represented dozens of clients who have recovered hundreds of thousands of dollars at trial or during mediation because their employers violated the FMLA when disciplining or terminating them.
-Employers also often fail to promote, or otherwise punish employees who have used, or who need, FMLA coverage.
-In 2018, Scott is pursuing several cases involving employees who were fired while out on FMLA leave, or who were fired shortly after returning from FMLA leave.
+Unfortunately, employers often demonstrate contempt for the medical leave provisions of the FMLA.
+And equally unfortunately, employers often retaliate against employees who have used FMLA leave and/or interfere with an employee’s plans to use FMLA leave.
+Scott has represented dozens of clients who have recovered millions of dollars at trial, during mediation, or by way of informal settlement, because their employers violated the FMLA by disciplining or terminating them, or by making unfavorable changes to the terms of their employment.
+For example, employers often fail to promote, or otherwise punish employees who have used, or who need, FMLA coverage.
+In the recent past, Scott has pursued several cases involving employees who were fired while out on FMLA leave, or who were fired shortly before taking, or shortly after returning from FMLA leave.
 In each case, the employer claimed that the termination was due to factors other than the employees’ leave.
 These cases often overlap with the ADAAA.
-For example, in 2018 Scott is representing a medical professional who was fired after suffering a severe concussion while away from work.
-Scott’s client was not allowed to take FMLA leave to recover from the effects of his concussion, nor was any effort made to accommodate his client’s temporary medical restrictions, as required by the ADAAA.

 Early in his legal career, Scott represented insured parties who were being sued for causing personal injury to others.
 This led to Scott representing personal injury clients when he began his own law practice in 1985.
 Since then, Scott has recovered millions of dollars on behalf of clients injured in automobile collisions, motorcycle wrecks, and other mishaps.